 Portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
 Cirrhosis (scarring that distorts... read more —high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches

-Ascites may occur in other liver disorders, such as severe alcoholic hepatitis without cirrhosis, chronic hepatitis, and obstruction of the hepatic vein (Budd-Chiari syndrome Budd-Chiari Syndrome Budd-Chiari syndrome is caused by blood clots that completely or partially block blood flow from the liver.
+Ascites may occur in other liver disorders, such as severe alcoholic hepatitis without cirrhosis, other kinds of chronic hepatitis, and obstruction of the hepatic vein (Budd-Chiari syndrome Budd-Chiari Syndrome Budd-Chiari syndrome is caused by blood clots that completely or partially block blood flow from the liver.
 The blockage may occur anywhere from the small and large veins that carry blood from... read more ).

 In people with a liver disorder, ascitic fluid leaks from the surface of the liver and intestine and accumulates within the abdomen.
 A combination of factors is responsible.
 They include the following: